Fourier Transform

 • Quantum computation (normalized \(F\) is mandatory):

-The Quantum Fourier Transform, the key subroutine behind Shor's algorithm and phase estimation, is the same matrix \(F\) — and it must be unitary because every gate operation on qubits is, by the postulates of quantum mechanics, a unitary transformation.
-There is no choice: the normalized version is the only one that corresponds to a physically realizable quantum gate.
+The Quantum Fourier Transform, the key subroutine behind Shor's algorithm and phase estimation, is the same matrix \(F\).
+It must be unitary, because every gate operation on qubits is a unitary transformation by the postulates of quantum mechanics.
+There is no choice.
+The normalized version is the only one that corresponds to a physically realizable quantum gate.

 Computational Complexity: